aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/using-nested-objects/_index.md

 ---
-title: How to Use Nested Objects in Smart Markers
+title: Smartly Importing Nested Objects into Excel With Smart Markers
 type: docs
 weight: 30
-url: /net/how-to-use-nested-objects-in-smart-markers/
+url: /net/how-to-import-nested-objects-with-smart-markers/
 ---

-## **Why Using Nested Objects in Smart Markers**
+## **Why Using Nested Objects for Smart Markers**
 Smart Markers (in tools like FoxPro, reporting engines, or modern template systems) are placeholders that dynamically inject data into templates.
 Using nested objects (e.g., <<customer.address.city>>) enhances flexibility, organization, and expressiveness.

 1. Hierarchical Data Representation: Real-world data is inherently nested (e.g., an Order contains a Customer, which has an Address).
 Nested objects mirror this structure, avoiding flattened/artificial fields like customer_city.